 Disable Directory Listing

-After installing Apache2, its configuration settings are set to list all directories automatically.
-This can be bad.
+After installing Apache2, its configuration settings automatically list all directories.
+This cannot be good.
 The mod_autoindex module automatically generates a listing of all directory content.

-If a web client requests a resource that’s not available in the directory, all the content in the directory will be listed instead.
+If a web client requests a resource unavailable in the directory, all the content in the directory will be listed instead.

 <Directory /var/www/> Options Indexes FollowSymLinks AllowOverride None Require all granted </Directory>

-To disable directory listing, edit the setting to this:
+To turn off directory listing, edit the setting to this:

 sudo sed -i "s/Options Indexes FollowSymLinks/Options FollowSymLinks/" /etc/apache2/apache2.conf

-This post shows you how to install Apache2 and disable the directory listing in Ubuntu 17.04.
-Directory listing is a feature in Apache2 that automatically list directories when no files can be found in the directory.
+This post shows you how to install Apache2 and turn off the directory listing in Ubuntu 17.04.
+Directory listing is a feature in Apache2 that automatically lists directories when no files can be found in the directory.

 This can lead to exposing sensitive information about a directory when this feature is enabled.
-It’s recommended to also disable it when running a public-facing website.
+Therefore, turning it off when running a public-facing website is also recommended.